Rdev589/GettingAndCleaningData/CodeBook.md

 # Tidy Human Activity Data from Smartphones Dataset
-This is a tidy dataset derived from
+This is a wide tidy dataset derived from

 [Human Activity Recognition Using Smartphones Dataset Version 1.0](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)